Digital Dimmers

 Define attributes from live testing rather than experimenting or guessing values to try.

-To perform live testing on the dimmer, follow the below steps:
+To perform live testing on the dimmer:

 -